RockefellerArchiveCenter/reading-room-manual/index.md

 If the sun is coming through the windows directly onto any of the tables, please close the shade to protect the archival materials and reduce glare.
 Feel free to open the shades when it is cloudy.

-If you need to leave the room temporarily during your desk shift, send an email to the Reference Team to have someone cover the Reading Room for a few minutes.
+If you need to leave the room temporarily during your desk shift, send a message to the Reading Room Monitor Teams chat to have someone cover the Reading Room for a few minutes.

 ## Retrievals and Returns
 Retrievals happen four times a day: at 10:00, 11:30, 1:30, and 3:00.
 These are the times by which onsite researchers must submit requests in [RACcess](https://raccess.rockarch.org) for that retrieval period.